Temporally Consistent Koopman Autoencoders for Forecasting Dynamical Systems: Methods

 In this section, we describe our proposed temporally-consistent Koopman autoencoder (tcKAE) architecture.
-The key idea is to introduce a consistency regularization term for training KAE in order to enforce consistency among future predictions.
-The fundamntal idea derives from the time-invariance property of the autonomous dynamical systems.
+The key idea, as illustrated in Figure \ref{fig:tcKAE}, is to introduce a consistency regularization term for training KAE in order to enforce consistency among future predictions.
+The fundamental idea derives from the time-invariance property of the autonomous dynamical systems.
 In the context of \eqref{Eq: Dynamics}, the temporal consistency can be stated as the direct result of the following: